International Canal & River Trust lure fishing challenge

 1st place: 227 points Marian Olărean

 2nd place: 162 points Bogdan Florea

 Biggest fish of the day:

 Perch: 38 cm Litvjakov Deniss

-There is no reason why other East European nations such as Estonia, Latvia, Ukraine to name but a few should not enter a team in future years.
+There is no reason why other Eastern European nations, such as Estonia, Latvia, Ukraine to name but a few, should not enter a team in future years.
 Of course, all the home nations are equally welcome to get involved too.

-Please do get in touch if you would like to find out more about how your nation can take part in 2020 and we will pass your details on.
-Email firstname.lastname@example.org.
+Please do email the fisheries team if you would like to find out more about how you can take part in future.

 Last date edited: 15 December 2020